Emergency Notification Service: Frequently Asked Questions

 Will subscribers participate in any tests of the Emergency Notification Service?

 Yes.
 Occasionally, the service will be tested with subscriber participation.
-This type of test will be well publicized in advance.

 I subscribed, but did not receive a text or voice message.
 Why?